Guide: deny-others rules

 destination-port: SSH

-This rule states: "For any TCP traffic going to the SSH port on any host in DATACENTER
+This rule states: "For any TCP traffic going to the SSH port on any host in DATACENTER, deny it, unless it is TCP traffic from MGMT_SERVER to the SSH port."

 Best Practices